You want smart political talk without the meltdowns?

 You heard Rand Paul.

-I see Louis Gomer, Mark Meadows, our friend Dave Brad is going to join us at the top of the hour.
+Our friend Dave Brad is going to join us at the top of the arm.

-We're more way more important than whatever he's doing now.
+If he's at this press conference, we're way more important than whatever he's doing now.

-But here's the bottom line, and this is what frustrates me.
+And this is what frustrates me.

-I saw this coming, and I went down to D.C. and I spoke with the Speaker of the House.
+I saw this coming and I went down to D.C. and I spoke with the Speaker of the House.

-I said, Do you have a consensus bill?
+I said, do you have a consensus bill?

-Yes, we have a consensus bill, because my criticism was they didn't have a consensus bill.
+Yes, we have a consensus bill because my criticism was they didn't have a consensus bill.

 And he said it's being scored down.

-Well, they don't support it, and I've been putting Rand Paul, all the Freedom Caucus guys, one after another, Louis Gomer, Mark Meadows, Jim Jordan, uh Dave Bratt, uh Martha uh Marsha Marsha Blackburn, all these people on.
+And I've been putting Rand Paul, all the Freedom Caucus guys, one after another, Louis Gomert, Mark Meadows, Jim Jordan, Dave Bratt, Martha, Marsha Blackburn, all these people on.

 And I guess what's so frustrating to me is that, as I reported to you earlier here, this shouldn't be a surprise to anybody.

-You know, when all of these people are coming out and they're saying again and again and again that they're blasting the plan, and that, you know, when you have the Club for Growth and you have the Heritage Action Group and from the Heritage Foundation and Freedom Works and Americans for Prosperity, and oh, every single criticism you're hearing from these guys today is every single criticism I have been making public for the last two weeks.
+You know, when all of these people are coming out and they're saying again and again and again that they're blasting the plan and that, you know, when you have the Club for Growth and you have the Heritage Action Group from the Heritage Foundation and Freedom Works and Americans for Prosperity, and every single criticism you're hearing from these guys today is every single criticism I have been making public for the last two weeks.

 And what I don't understand is why they didn't get in a room and work these things out before now creating what is a public fight.